Best 6 AI news writing tools of 2026 (tested & reviewed)

 Whichever tool you choose, there are a few things you can do to get the best possible results.

-Edit for a human touch: An AI can get you about 80% of the way there, but a human editor is still essential.
-Go through the draft to improve the flow, add nuance, and inject your own voice.
+• Edit for a human touch: An AI can get you about 80% of the way there, but a human editor still matters.
+Go through the draft to improve the flow and add your own voice.
 A personal anecdote or an expert quote can make all the difference.

-Use AI as a collaborator: Think of these tools as a research assistant or a junior writer.
-Let them do the heavy lifting so you can focus on the strategic, creative, and human parts of journalism that truly matter.
+• Use AI as a collaborator: Think of these tools as a research assistant or a junior writer.
+Let them do the heavy lifting so you can focus on the strategic and creative parts of journalism that truly matter.

 To get a better sense of how these tools can be applied in a real newsroom, check out this discussion from the International Journalism Festival.
 It covers how AI can enhance various aspects of a journalist's work, from initial research to final reporting.